Alexandria woman bitten by shark while vacationing in Florida

 "I've never had the fear of being attacked by a shark," Garringer said.

-Asked if she would get in the water if she was at the beach right now, Garringer said, "No, no."
+Asked if she would get in the water if she was at the beach right now, she said, "No, no," with a laugh.

 Garringer knows she was incredibly lucky.
 So lucky that a friend suggested she buy a lottery ticket.
 She did.
 And she won $90.